Manuel-Marquez1/reading-notes/201-notes/class03.md

-# Lists, The Box Model, and Loops
+# Class 03: Lists, The Box Model, and Loops